Imagine Bristol without Linden Place.

-Help Linden Place remain the “living room” of Bristol and preserve this nationally important landmark for another 30 years and for generations to come.
-Will you please consider a gift to Linden Places to support our ongoing preservation of this iconic Bristol landmark?
-Your donation will go a long way to help us this year.
+However, our work is not finished.
+With major roof work on the mansion and needed restoration of the ballroom cupola and coach doors on the docket for 2020, we need your help more than ever.
+Will you please consider a gift to Linden Place’s Annual Fund in support of our ongoing preservation of this iconic Bristol landmark?
+Your donation will go a long way to help us this year!

 The Donor Bill of Rights